The Thai baht is the in-use currency of Thailand, and is also used in some neighbouring countries as a second currency.

 Bangkok City’s fire service get more calls about snakes in houses than they do about fires, and they are trained to deal with them.

-Not all snakes are poisonous, but they all need to be treated with a great deal of respect and these are the guys who will unwrap that Python from the rafters, or extract that Cobra from the toilet!
+Not all snakes are venomous, but they all need to be treated with a great deal of respect and these are the guys who will unwrap that Python from the rafters, or extract that Cobra from the toilet!

 That last bit wasn’t a joke.
 Snakes coming up into the toilet bowl aren’t all that unusual in some rural areas, although encountering snakes in general as a visitor is pretty unlikely.